hofk/THREEi.js/README.md

 # THREEi
-three.js addon for triangulation of implicit surfaces.
+three.js addon for triangulation of implicit surfaces and for forms with holes.
 The addon generates indexed BufferGeometries.

 #### Algorithmus nach / Algorithm based on E. Hartmann.